jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 3.4.3 =
+Cleaned some code.
+Verified compatibility with WordPress 4.0.

 = 3.4.2 =
 Fixed a couple of bugs.
 Cleaned some code.